vimlet/bundl/README.md

-# Metapack
+# Bundl

-metapack is a project bundler and builder.
+bundl is a project bundler and builder.

 # Features